myles-lin/Python_math/README.md

 # Python_math
-Use python to solve math problems
+Use python to solve math problems.